 Now is the perfect time to begin researching your family history, and thanks to our friends at Ancestry Library Edition, it's now even more accessible!

-Use your Library Card and passcode to log in and use Ancestry Library Edition from home during the lockdown period.
+Use your Library Card and passcode to log in and use Ancestry Library Edition from home.

 If you need help using this service, contact firstname.lastname@example.org.